sabi-h/qpyr/README.md

 # QPYR
-Python library for generating QR Codes written with emphasis on readability.
-Ideal for learning because of code readability.
-Future goal is to make it production ready 🚀🚀🚀.
+Modern Python library for generating QR Codes written with emphasis on readability.
+Ideal for learning QR Code standard at a deeper level.
+Production ready in near future 🚀🚀🚀.

 ## Basic usage
-    python -m qrcode.main
+    python -m qpyr.main

 ## Contributing
 Contributions are warmly welcomed!
 Whether you're tackling a bug, adding a new feature, or improving documentation, your input is invaluable in making this library better.